manojkumardas7/distributed-scoring/README.md

         - mainAttributes
             appName: application name the spark job is going to take

-        - scoringAttributes (optional argumnets, comma separated with square brackets or blank)
+        - scoringAttributes (optional arguments, comma separated with square brackets or blank)
             columnSelection: list of columns to be considered for the scoring post ETL
             columnOut: list of columns the scoring columns should be renamed with -modelOutput